achieved

 achieved — verb

-After years of practice, Kwame finally achieved his dream of becoming a pilot.
+After three years of night classes, Karim achieved his dream of becoming a nurse.

-The small company achieved record profits in its first year of business.
+The small startup achieved record sales in its first full year of trading.

 文法句型